datacamp/courses-introduction-to-version-control-with-git/chapter1.md

   Here, the line shows that lines 1-4 are being removed and replaced with new lines.
 - A line-by-line listing of the changes with `-` showing deletions and `+` showing additions.
+  (We have also configured Git to show deletions in red and additions in green.)

 Desktop programming tools like [RStudio](https://www.rstudio.com/) can turn diffs like this into a more readable side-by-side display of changes;